gl0bsec/interface/README.md

 ### Key Features

-- **Interactive Visualization**: Plotly-powered scatter plot with smooth zoom, pan, and selection
+- **Interactive Visualization**: Plotly-powered scatter plot with smooth zoom, pan, and selection.
+Dedicated buttons and scroll wheel controls let you zoom in, zoom out, and return home.
 - **AI-Powered Analysis**: Integration with OpenAI API for intelligent text analysis
 - **Flexible Selection**: Lasso and box selection tools with keyboard shortcuts
 - **Real-time Preview**: Instant preview of selected data points with metadata